KDE/digikam-doc/README.md

 ReStructuredText is a lightweight markup language designed to be both processable by documentation-processing software such as Docutils, and easily readable by human programmers who are reading and writing Python source code.

+Take a care that ReStructuredText is an indent featured markup language. respect well the spaces on front of blocks to prevent compilation warnings.
+Indent must be done with 4 spaces.
+Never use tabs at all.

 A good place to learn **ReStructuredText** format used in this documentation, it's recommended to read:

 - [Quick-start](https://docutils.sourceforge.io/docs/user/rst/quickstart.html).